Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 | |ex2pmixtestart|         | |ex2pmixteend|           |
 +--------------------------+--------------------------+

-Example 3: Hexapods in Ball
+Example 3: Hexapods in a Ball
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This DEM simulation example illustrates the gravitational descent of 64 hexapods within a large sphere.
-The primary environment consists of a spherical enclosure with a radius of 20 units and centered at (2, 2, 0).
+The primary environment consists of a spherical enclosure with a radius of 20 units and is centered at (2, 2, 0).
 As the hexapods descend under gravity within this enclosure, they encounter two additional spherical obstacles.
-The first obstacle (ballà, represented as a small yellow ball with a radius of 3 units and centererd at (2,2,-5).
-The second ball centered at (2,2,-20) with a radius of 7 units, depicted as a large orange ball, intersects the surface of the primary blue sphere, adding complexity to the obstacle configuration.
-Through this simulation, exaDEM code shows its capability to manage particle interactions with various obstacles (balls).
+The first obstacle (ball, represented as a small yellow ball with a radius of 3 units and centered at (2,2,-5).
+The second ball, centered at (2,2,-20) with a radius of 7 units, depicted as a large orange ball, intersects the surface of the primary blue sphere, adding complexity to the obstacle configuration.
+Through this simulation, exaDEM shows its capability to manage particle interactions with various obstacles (balls).
 Additionally, it showcases the versatility of drivers within the code, which can be employed to define both simulation boundary conditions and obstacles.

 - Input file: ``example/polyhedra/balls/balls_full.msp``